2. Dual Nature of the Empire

 So what all this means is that within the “fourth beast/kingdom”, besides the iron-only empire of Rome, there are two more empires, coming at the End of the Age, to be accounted for; they are the simultaneous empires of the Antichrist and False Prophet.
 In Daniel 2 and 7 they are viewed as one “fourth kingdom/fourth beast”, and the full reality and distinctions don’t emerge until later – in the 13th and 17th chapter of the Revelation Book.

-The Revelation 13 passage also portrays the modern reality – but from a different angle: describing the activities of two different Beasts and how they work closely together to forge a single empire.
+The Revelation 13 passage portrays the same from a different angle: describing the activities of two different Beasts and how they work closely together to forge a single empire.
 This situation is coming about largely because the “clay-earth” power has grown stronger through the centuries – to the point where it has achieved supremacy in the modern world and become a Beast in its own right, as portrayed in Revelation 13:11-18.
 (See Appendix 3: Background History, Clay-Earth Bloc.)

 And as the commercial forces have had to worm their way into the world’s courts of power to survive, so the military-political systems, in order to stay afloat, have been forced to compromise and cooperate with the powers of big business.
 The symbolism of iron-clay reflects nicely the present historical landscape, with its mix of economic and military-political forces.